Caribou Update: Rhetoric Meets Reality

 What should we make of all this?
 The scale is vast and the trade-offs are difficult, so we should not expect to see immediate results.
 Nevertheless, the update report could not be more disappointing: we are being served a “nothingburger.”
 It is inconceivable that a government truly intent on recovering caribou would only deliver a token amount of seismic line restoration after more than six years of effort.
 Granted, planning takes time.
 But the planning clock started ticking in 2012, when the federal caribou recovery strategy, with the 65% undisturbed habitat target, was released.
 So we are really 12 years in, with virtually nothing to show for it except a nice plan.
 Check that — with continued resource development within caribou range, we are actually in worse shape than when we started in 2012.

 When you combine the lack of progress on caribou recovery with what has been happening on other environmental issues in recent years, a pattern begins to emerge.
 We’ve had a proposal to rescind the Coal Policy, which provided vital protection to the Eastern Slopes.
 We’ve had a proposal to delist parks from the provincial protected areas system.
 We’ve had a proposal to increase forest harvesting by 30%, well over sustainable limits.
 And we’ve had a proposal to massively expand irrigation in the province, threatening the health of southern rivers.
-Put it all together and it’s clear that the UCP government has a strong anti-environment orientation — worse than anything we’ve seen since the 1980s.
+Put it all together and it’s clear that the current government has a strong anti-environment orientation — worse than anything we’ve seen since the 1980s.

 When it comes to saving Alberta’s caribou, our best hope lies with the federal Species at Risk Act, which compels the provinces to act when it comes to the recovery of listed species.
-Not that this will be easy.
-Danielle Smith would love nothing better than a bare-knuckled brawl with the federal government, since diversions like this are central to her playbook.
-This is not a fight the feds want; however, the Species at Risk Act will force their hand at some point.

 You can help by writing to Steven Guilbeault, federal Minister of Environment and Climate Change, urging him to call the Alberta government to task for its failure to implement the 2017 caribou plan (steven.guilbeault@parl.gc.ca).
 While you’re at it, be sure to CC Rebecca Schulz, Alberta Minister of Environment and Protected Areas (aep.minister@gov.ab.ca), so that she knows Albertans care about caribou and want to see meaningful recovery action.